rradczewski/ymmv/_drafts/Why_-_Pair_Programming_Interviews.markdown

   - Culture Fit (unless you really want to, which I discourage you to want)
   - Grilling someone
   - Creating an artificial and awfully inaccurate performance measure of that persons skill
+- Things to cover:
+  - Interactions
+  - Keyboard engagement
+  - Knowing the answer to a problem (letting people make errors, crucial to every learning process)
+  - Exploring a problem space (sorting?)

 ## The retrospective